mia-platform/custom-plugin-java/README.md

 + `getOriginalRequestBody()` - returns the body of the original request

-In addition to the methods described above, the `PreDecoratorRequest` instance exposes an interface to modify the original request, which will come forwarded by microservice-gateway to the target service.
-This interface is accessible using the instance method
- `changeOriginalRequest` which returns a builder for `PreDecoratorRequestProxy` object with following methods:
+In addition to the methods described above, the `PreDecoratorRequest` instance exposes an interface to modify the original request, which will come forwarded to the target service.
+This interface is accessible using the instance method `changeOriginalRequest` which returns a builder for `PreDecoratorRequestProxy` object with following methods:

 + `setMethod(String newMethod)` - modify the method of the original request